 The Ministerial Directive did not amend the timelines for LDCs to achieve their energy savings and demand savings targets.
-Therefore, the main focus of the LDCs remains the achievement of CDM targets by December 31, 2014.
+Therefore, the main focus of the LDCs remained the achievement of CDM targets by December 31, 2014.

-CNPI submitted its 2013 Annual Report on September 30, 2014 which summarized the CDM activities undertaken by CNPI for the January 1, 2013 to December 31, 2013 period.
+Guelph Hydro submitted its 2013 Annual Report on September 30, 2014 which summarized the CDM activities undertaken by Guelph Hydro for the January 1, 2013 to December 31, 2013 period.
 The OEB's 2013 CDM Results report identified that the majority of LDCs achieved close to 50% of their net peak demand (MW) target from their 2013 results.
-However, LDCs generally advised the Board that meeting their peak demand (MW) target is not likely and that a shortfall is expected.
+However, LDCs generally advised the Board that meeting their peak demand (MW) target is not likely and that a shortfall was expected.

-In 2014, LDCs collectively achieved approximately 18% of the energy savings (GWh) target, adding to the overall cumulative result of approximately 109% of the net energy target of 6,000 GWh.
+In 2014, LDCs collectively achieved approximately 19.5% of the 6,000 GWh energy savings target.
+The overall four-year net cumulative result achieved was approximately 6,553 GWh, or 109.2% of target.